LANL Foundation / Our Scholarships / About the Funds

 Susan Herrera Endowed Scholarship Fund

-After 17 years of leadership, CEO and LANL Foundation founder Susan Herrera retired in 2015.
-The Foundation board of directors established this special scholarship award in her name.
+Established by the LANL Foundation Board of Directors to honor Susan Herrera’s 17 years of leadership, this scholarship bears the name of our first Executive Director.
 Herrera scholars embody Susan’s spirit of community and leadership and exemplify the resiliency and determination of students in Northern New Mexico who work hard to earn every grade in school.

 Tim Martin Memorial Scholarship

-This endowed fund was established by the family of Tim Martin to honor him and support students from his hometown of El Rito, NM.
-One-time awards of $1000 are given each year to Mesa Vista High School seniors who exemplify Tim’s spirit of community service and academic performance.
-Learn More
+Established by the family of Tim Martin to honor him and support students from his hometown of El Rito, one-time awards of $1000 are given each year to Mesa Vista High School seniors who exemplify Tim’s spirit of community service and academic performance.
+Read more>

 William & Gertrude Fradkin Memorial Scholarship

-This endowed fund was established by David Fradkin to honor his parents William and Gertrude Fradkin.
-This scholarship is awarded to one student annually who demonstrates high moral character and has financial need.
+Established by David Fradkin to honor his parents William and Gertrude Fradkin, this scholarship is awarded to one student annually who demonstrates high moral character and has financial need.

 Become a LANL Foundation Scholarship Donor